Accessibility Accessibility icon

 nola podiatry icon

-1. Pain Location: Is your pain located from the bottom of your heel to the mid-arch of your foot?
+• Is your pain located along the bottom of your heel or arch?

-2. Morning Pain: Is the pain most noticeable when you take your first steps in the morning?
+• Is it most noticeable with your first steps in the morning?

-3. Pain Type: Do you experience sharp or stabbing pain when using the affected foot or putting pressure on your heel?
+• Do you feel sharp or stabbing pain when standing or putting pressure on your heel?

-6. Medical History: Have you been previously diagnosed with or treated for plantar fasciitis?
+• Have you previously been treated for plantar fasciitis?

 nola podiatry icon